jyuenger/Tierwriter/README.md

 # What You'll Need:
 - A controller ([Stampy RP2040](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring)) and firmware (UF2 files in the Firmware/QMK and Firmware/VIAL folders)
 - Five custom 1.5mm thick aluminum switchplates, one for each row (AI files for lasercutting in the Plates/MX and Plates/ALPS-MX Combo folders)
-- Two stepped PLA support wedges (STL file for 3D printing in the STLs folder)
+- The Rear and Side Assembly (STL file for 3D printing in the STLs folder)
-- Ten M2 10mm screws (four more if you want to screw the undersides of the wedges the optional base plate, plus three more if you want to install the optional rear wall)
+- Ten M2 10mm screws (six more if you want to screw the Rear and Side Assembly to the base plate for mounting a Pi)
-- Ten M2 threaded inserts to heat-set into the holes in the support wedges (four more if you want to screw the undersides of the wedges the optional base plate, plus three more if you want to install the rear wall)
+- Ten M2 threaded inserts to heat-set into the holes in the support wedges (six more if you want to screw the Rear and Side Assembly to the base plate for mounting a Pi)
 - An MX or Alps keycap set with the following ***nonstandard keys***: 1.5u R2 backspace, 1.5u R3 Enter.
 You'll also need a 7U or 8U spacebar, and any extra 1u R4 key that you'd like to use as a Caps Lock
 - 70 MX or Alps switches
 - 70 1N4148 through-hole diodes